-The news might maybe not come as a very big surprise as last week (October 1) it was announced that BSI Speedway, the IMG owned motor racing promotor, will be replaced by 2022 in its role as promotor of speedway events organized by the International Motorcycling Federation (FIM).
-From then on Eurosport Events, an event management company owned by Discovery, will become the global promotor of FIM speedway events.
+The news might maybe not come as a very big surprise as last week (October 1) it was announced that BSI Speedway, the IMG owned motor racing promoter, will be replaced by 2022 in its role as promoter of speedway events organized by the International Motorcycling Federation (FIM).
+From then on Eurosport Events, an event management company owned by Discovery, will become the global promoter of FIM speedway events.

 All questions still to be answered. rallycross.com will keep you up-to-date.

 Update (fvr 14/10/20) – On Wednesday October 14, 2020 FIA officially announced it will launch a tender process for the promotion of the FIA World Rallycross Championship.